-TransCanada identifies the Vernon instream project extent as the downstream side of Vernon dam because the upstream extent of the Turner Falls impoundment, after construction of the Northfield Pumped Storage Project (FERC No. 2485), reaches and causes backwater effects up to the downstream face of the Vernon dam.
-Vernon discharges into an impoundment that is largely managed for the operational benefit of both the Turners Falls Project and the Northfield Mountain Pumped Storage Project.
+TransCanada identifies the Vernon Project Boundary as the downstream side of Vernon dam and including the project lands surrounding the site of the facility, both upstream and downstream of the dam, because the upstream extent of the Turner Falls impoundment, after construction of the Northfield Pumped Storage Project (FERC No. 2485), reaches and causes backwater effects up to the downstream face of the Vernon dam.
 Further, in its PAD for the Turners Falls Project, FirstLight denotes the upper boundary of the Turners Falls impoundment as the base of Vernon dam.